uicrooks/shopify-theme-lab-plugins/packages/reloader/README.md

 5. Start your project with `npm run start`

-6. Visit [https://localhost:5050](https://localhost:5050) or the port you specified as `webSocketPort` and accept the warning presented by your browser.
-You should do it one to set an exception.
+6. Visit [https://localhost:5050](https://localhost:5050) or the port you specified as `webSocketPort` and accept the warning presented by your browser (usually under “Advanced”).
+You should do it once to set an exception.
 Close the page.

 Now Reloader should run on a secure connection.

 By default Reloader will look for `cert.pem` and `key.pem` files in your project root directory.
-If you want to change the name or location of these files, you can do it like this:
+If you want to change the name or location of these files, you can do it by roviding additional parameters for the `reloader` task inside `package.json`

 ```json
 {